Welcome to the Global Alliance for Rapid Diagnostics (GARD)!

 - Franco et al., 2019.
 DNA-based electrochemical nanobiosensor for the detection of Phytophthora palmivora (Butler) Butler, causing black pod rot in cacao (Theobroma cacao L.) pods.
 Physiology and Molecular Plant Pathology, 107: 14-20.

 - Bhusal et al., 2019.
 Nanoparticle-based Biosensing of Tuberculosis, an Affordable and Practical Alternative to Current Methods.
 Biosensors, 9(1):1-11.

 - Gordillo et al., 2018.
 Magnetic Nanoparticle-Based Biosensing Assay Quantitatively Enhances Acid-Fast Bacilli Count in Paucibacillary Pulmonary Tuberculosis.
 Biosensors, 8(4):128-141.

 - Zeeshan et al., 2018.
 Impedance and Magnetohydrodynamic Measurements for Label Free Detection and Differentiation of E. coli and S. aureus using Magnetic Nanoparticles.
 IEEE Transactions on NanoBioscience, 17(4):443-448.

 - Lim et al., 2017.
 Alocilja Magnetic Nanoparticles Efficiently Capture Escherichia coli O157:H7 Isolates.
 Philippine Journal of Pathology Open Access, 2(2):47-49.

 - Contreras et al., 2016.
 Fabrication of a nanoparticle-based sensor for the detection of dengue virus-3 in Aedes aegypti.
 International Journal of Sciences: Basic and Appliece Research, 26(3):138-157.

-Members are from the following countries:
+Members are from the following countries (more to come):